ott-lang/ott/README.md

 `revisionhistory.txt`     | the revision history
 `ocamlgraph-0.99a.tar.gz` | a copy of the ocamlgraph library

-(we no longer provide a Windows binary distribution)
+(we no longer provide a Windows binary distribution or non-github tarballs)

 ## To build